AkshatBhat/Hadoop-3.2.2-Installation-Windows/README.md

   1228 NodeManager
   ~~~

-You can check these two links to see if a cluster if running:
+You can check these two links to see if a cluster is running:
 - ``` http://localhost:8088/cluster ```
 - ``` http://localhost:9870/ ```